-There are actually tons of benefits that come with getting your iPhone on Project Fi.
-You already know some of the money saving benefits that are available to you, only paying for the data that you actually use.
+There are tons of benefits that come with getting your iPhone on Project Fi.
+You already know some of the money-saving benefits that are available to you, only paying for the data that you use.
 However, Project Fi also has some cell coverage benefits that are worth talking about.

-Project Fi doesn’t actually use their own network towers — instead they borrow or piggyback off of cell towers from already established carriers.
-Project Fi has worked out a deal to let their customers use those towers, and as such, the savings are passed back onto the consumer, and without much of a reduction in download speeds — you still get that awesome 4G LTE data that you would expect.
+Project Fi doesn’t use their network towers — instead, they borrow or piggyback off of cell towers from already established carriers.
+Project Fi has worked out a deal to let their customers use those towers, and as such, the savings are passed back onto the consumer, and without much of a reduction in download speeds — you still get that impressive 4G LTE data that you would expect.

-And as we mentioned earlier, Google charges you $10 per 1GB of data used, but if you use less than 1GB, the price of that unused data is credited right back to you.
+And as we mentioned earlier, Google charges you 1GB of data used, but if you use less than 1GB, the price of that unused data is credited right back to you.

-If you end up not getting your iPhone to work, Project Fi actually has some awesome deals for those that buy a new phone, offering them not only cheaper, but offering up service credits with a phone purchase, too.
+If you end up not getting your iPhone to work, Project Fi has some excellent deals for those that buy a new phone, offering them not only cheaper but offering up service credits with a phone purchase, too.